LetCompliance

 How long do landlords have to protect a tenancy deposit?

 For assured shorthold tenancies in England, you must protect the deposit in an approved scheme and serve Prescribed Information within 30 days of receipt.
-Late protection still exposes you to penalties and can block Section 21.
+Late protection still exposes you to penalties and blocks most Section 8 possession grounds (Section 21 was abolished on 1 May 2026).

 Which deposit scheme should a landlord choose?